 As of July 2018, 125 countries and regions including Japan are participating in the multilateral treaty (Reference: OECD Convention on Mutual Administrative Assistance in Tax Matters).

-Inheritance tax, gift tax, land value tax, consumption tax, liquor tax, tobacco tax, special tobacco tax, gasoline tax, local gasoline tax, liquefied petroleum gas tax, aviation fuel tax, petroleum and coal tax, motor vehicle tonnage tax, registration and license tax, promotion of power-resources development tax, stamp duty, local special corporation tax.
+Inheritance tax, gift tax, land value tax, consumption tax, liquor tax, tobacco tax, special tobacco tax, gasoline tax, local gasoline tax, liquefied petroleum gas tax, aviation fuel tax, petroleum, and coal tax, motor vehicle tonnage tax, registration and license tax, promotion of power-resources development tax, stamp duty, local special corporation tax.

-Since the above case reported in the media is relevant to collection of the inheritance tax, the “tax treaty” in the press should be the multilateral treaty.
+Since the above case reported in the media is relevant to the collection of the inheritance tax, the “tax treaty” in the press should be the multilateral treaty.

 Nowadays, every country is becoming more internationally cooperative than completing for less pie based on a consensus “Let’s take it together from where we can take”.